timClicks/delightful-libraries/delightful-libraries.md

-# Advice for writing software libraries in Rust
+# Writing delightful software libraries in Rust

-- Author: Tim McNamara, @timClicks. <tim@mcnamara.nz>
+- **Author**: Tim McNamara, @timClicks. <tim@mcnamara.nz>
-- Licence: CC-BY-SA 4.0
+- **Licence**: CC-BY-SA 4.0
-- Version: 0.0.0
+- **Version**: 0.0.0
-- Status: VERY INCOMPLETE
+- **Status**: VERY INCOMPLETE

 :::info
 This document has been created as part of my Rust Fellowship for the June 2023-2024 year.
 Thank you to all of the sponsors who have provided financial support for the program and to the foundation for facilitating it.
 :::
 # Introduction

 If you're writing a library, then you are writing software to be helpful.
 You're absorbing the cost of writing code and relieving that burden from others.
 Thank you.

 You should expect that people see your software as a risk.
 Every dependency adds some weight to their project.
-Your primary goal is to provide a good first impression.
+Therefore, an important responsibility is to provide a good first impression.
 Although this seems superficial, to create a good first impression, everything needs to be in place.

 Most developers that use your crate will be novice Rust programmers.
 This is likely to remain so for many years.
 Rust is growing very rapidly.
 This means that there will always be a large cohort of users who will get stuck.